 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Swamp Privet

-Forestiera acuminata is a Deciduous Shrub up to 3.00 metres tall.
+Forestiera acuminata is a deciduous shrub that can grow up to 3.00 metres tall.

 South-eastern N. America - South Carolina to Florida, west to Texas and Kansas.

 The fruit is chewed[

 ].
 It is about 25mm long with a thin dry flesh surrounding a large seed[